-Figure: The top panel shows our experimental setup, which uses a straightforward pump/probe setup.
+Figure 1: The top panel shows our experimental setup, which uses a straightforward pump/probe setup.
 Bottom left shows the maximum probe delay time over all phases of the pump for each sample.
 The area in the red box is shown as a zoom on the right.

-Acknowledgements: We are grateful to Prof. Penny Morril for her help in identifying samples and regions to study.
-This work was funded by the Natural Sciences and Engineering Research Council of Canada, under the Discovery Grant programme.
+Acknowledgements: This work was funded by the Natural Sciences and Engineering Research Council of Canada, under the Discovery Grant programme.